-Jack Speer is a newscaster at NPR.
-In this role he reports, writes, edits and produces live, hourly updates airing during NPR programming.
+Jack Speer is a newscaster at NPR in Washington, D.C.
+In this role he reports, writes, edits and produces live hourly updates airing during NPR programming.

-Before coming to NPR in 1998, Speer anchored live Washington Business Journal updates on WUSA-TV Channel 9 in Washington, D.C.
-Over his career he has worked at major market radio stations in Washington, Cleveland and Trenton, N.J.
+Before coming to NPR in 1998, Speer anchored the Washington Business Journal reports on WUSA-TV Channel 9 in Washington, D.C.
+Over his career, he has worked at radio and television stations in Washington, Cleveland and Trenton, N.J.

-Speer has been honored with several industry awards for his work in journalism.
-He earned the American Universities 14th Annual Journalism Award for Excellence in Personal Finance Reporting, the Best Editorial Commentary award from the Washington Journalism Society and the Best Newscaster award from the New Jersey Associated Press.
+Speer has been honored with a number of industry awards for his work including: American Universities 14th Annual Journalism Award for Excellence in Personal Finance Reporting, the Best Editorial Commentary award from the Washington Journalism Society and the Best Newscaster award from the New Jersey Associated Press.